Land Rover Extended Warranty: Cost, Coverage and Plans

 Land Rover extended warranty terms and conditions

 When you go to purchase an extended warranty plan, the finance manager will provide a long list of terms and conditions for you to sign off on.
-Here are some of the highlights to be aware of, although it’s always best to read each line of the agreement carefully before you sign.
+Here are some highlights to be aware of, though it’s always best to read each line of the agreement carefully before you sign.

 Maintenance